 March 09, 2017

-The original plan was to head over to Zion for four days, camp a little, do some hikes and exploration, and possibly backpack for a night, but our plans changed when the little one got sick, almost exactly at the same as when we finished packing.
+The original plan was to head over to Zion for four days, camp a little, do some hikes and exploration, and possibly backpack for a night.
+Our plans changed when the little one got sick, almost exactly at the same time as when we finished packing.
 By morning he was doing just fine, but we decided to stick around on Saturday to make sure.
-Since we lost a day we had to change our plans, we opted for Joshua Tree, a place that has been on the list for a while, but always gets skipped over for bigger targets.
+Since we lost a day we had to change our plans, we opted for Joshua Tree, a place that has been on the list for a while but always gets skipped over for bigger targets.

 Negatives Into Positives